GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 - `capture-ubiquity` - custom supbrotocol name used to pass plain UTF-8 text.
-- `capture-html` - custom subprotocol name used to process HTML (it is defined by [org-protocol-capture-html](https://github.com/alphapapa/org-protocol-capture-html) library which is included in &rho;Emacs when org-protocol is configured in installer options).
+- `capture-html` - custom subprotocol name used to process HTML (it is defined by [org-protocol-capture-html](https://github.com/alphapapa/org-protocol-capture-html) library which is included in &rho;Emacs when it is installed with `org-protocol` option).

 NOTE: you need to manually install `org-protocol-capture-html` if you are using a regular emacs distribution.
 It also requires [pandoc](https://pandoc.org/)